pocc/tshark.dev/content/analyze/packet_hunting/packet_hunting.md

 ### Finding Components of Protocols

 Sometimes you know the protocol you're looking for, just not the relevant fields you need to filter with.
-`tshark -G` will print all protocols, so you can use it in conjunction with grep to find fields of interest.
+`tshark -G protocols` will print all protocols, so you can use it in conjunction with grep to find fields of interest.

 #### grep for a specific field by name

 If we already know what the field name is, we can get the full display filter by searching for it.

-    bash$ tshark -G | grep -E "sec_websocket_version" F	Sec-WebSocket-Version	http.sec_websocket_version	FT_STRING	http		0x0
+    bash$ tshark -G fields | grep -E "sec_websocket_version" F	Sec-WebSocket-Version	http.sec_websocket_version	FT_STRING	http		0x0

 #### find all subfields of a protocol

 In this example, use `http.response`, and escape the periods.

-    bash$ tshark -G | grep -E "http\.response\."
+    bash$ tshark -G fields | grep -E "http\.response\."
     F	Response line	http.response.line	FT_STRING	http		0x0
     F	Response Version	http.response.version	FT_STRING	http		0x0	HTTP Response HTTP-Version F	Status Code	http.response.code	FT_UINT16	http	BASE_DEC	0x0	HTTP Response Status Code